progs2002/SkinORNotSkin/README.md

 check out the notebook or run the python file.
 <br>
-required modules - pandas, sklearn, fastai
+required modules - pandas, sklearn, fastapi